Kuuak/postbox-to-tab/readme.txt

 Currently, only the postbox under the body (standard zone) are converted

 = Todo =
-- Convert postbox in Advanced and Side zone

 == Installation ==
 To install, simply: